LydiaUwU/CSU33031-Assignment-1/README.md

 ## Todo list
 - ✅ Write setup process
-- Create network layout diagram
+- ✅ Create network layout diagram
-- Create docker network
+- ✅ Create docker network
-- Create docker machines for server, sensors and actuators
+- ✅ Create docker machines for server, sensors and actuators
-- Ensure that traffic can be monitored with wireshark
+- ✅ Ensure that traffic can be monitored with wireshark
-- Create script to allow user to easily instantiate and launch the network
+- ✅ Create script to allow user to easily instantiate and launch the network
   - Research passing arguments via dockerfile (IP and port for server and actuator)

 ### Server
+- ✅ Instantiate each new device with a unique ID
-- Receive information from sensors
+- ✅ Receive information from sensors
 - Flask webpage for client
 - Allow client to subscribe to available sensors
 - Display subscribed sensor information on webpage